towolf/towolf.github.com/docs/Quest/QuestBetaAnalysis.markdown

 the pdf tends to underflow at around 1000 trials.
 You will have some warning of this because the printout mentions any values of beta that were dropped because they had zero probability.
-Thus you should keep the number of trials under around 1000, to avoid the zero\-probability warnings.
+Thus you should keep the number of trials under around 1000, to avoid the zero-probability warnings.

 See Quest.